robbygoodmusic/robbygoodmusic.com/_visual-media/2021-9-11-prince-and-knight.md

 <span class="teaser"><b>Begin the journey that was forcibly thrust upon Emery, the lazy prince, and Terryn, his insufferable knight!</b>

-Through the prince's eyes, take in the scenery, investigate the disappearance of his brother, and track down the dragon terrorizing the kingdom.
+Through the prince's eyes, take in the scenery, investigate the disappearance of his brother, and track down the dragon terrorizing the kingdom.</span>
 <cite>Description on <a href="https://vythefirst.itch.io/prince-and-knight-demo"><i>itch.io</i></a></cite>